Arash-Afshar/Arash-Afshar.github.io/content/posts/oblivious-transfer.md

 We can also make the same kind of arguments about the requirements for satisfying *Server Security Property* which I leave for you to explore and think about.
-In particular, I encourage you to read about the hardness property of the [discrete logarithm problem][dlog] and how it relates to Diffie-Hellman problem.
+In particular, I encourage you to read about the hardness property of the [discrete logarithm problem](https://crypto.stanford.edu/pbc/notes/crypto/factoring.html) and how it relates to Diffie-Hellman problem.

 From the above arguments, we have identified that to satisfy *User Security Property*, the protocol implementation must be configured such that it satisfies the following requirements.